dinphil/code-weekend/Markdown/Code Weekend.md

 });
 ```

-Take a peek at this portion of the function in the callback to `request.post` here and in context in venmo.js.
+What does this code do?
+It first says that we are listening for post requests on the route `/send`, which is where our form will be submitting its request (more on that below).
+We expect 3 form inputs - if any of these don't exist, we create an error page and redirect back to the main page.

+If the form was submitted correctly, we send a post request containing this information to Venmo's payment API (recall we defined `paymentUrl` at the top).
+We also include the access token, which is part of the `venmo` cookie (we created this in the `oauth` route when we get a response to our authentication post request).

+Next, look at the callback function to this post request.
 First, it checks to see if Venmo returned an error.
 If not, it continues, and parses the Venmo response for user data.
-Finally, it prints a message to the user telling them that the payment was successful as it redirects them back to the root Venmo page!
+Finally, it prints a message to the user telling them that the payment was successful, and it redirects them back to the root Venmo page!

 #### Okay, but we're not done yet

-So, especially if you learned HTML/CSS earlier this weekend, you may be wondering, "what actually is determining what the user sees at page /vemno?"
+Now, especially if you learned HTML/CSS earlier this weekend, you may be wondering, "what actually is determining what the user sees at page /vemno?"
 What a great question!
 They're seeing `views/venmo.hjs`!

-So, you've seen .hjs before, but to recap, the biggest difference between .hjs and html is that you update certain parts of it dynamically based on what we tell NodeJS.
-So, if you remember in the last block of code,
+You've seen .hjs before, but to recap, the biggest difference between .hjs and html is that you update certain parts of it dynamically based on what we tell NodeJS.
+So, if we were to change the value of `req.session.message` in the last block of code,

 ```javascript
 req.session.message = "yodelyodelyoda"